linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 26.08.2024 (announcement Web4)
+- Building the Web4 future one block at a time! 🧱 At Linkspreed, we're expanding our Web4 pipeline and we'd love your thoughts on where we should head next!
+Drop your ideas below and let’s create the future together! 🚀 #Web4 #Innovation #Linkspreed

+### 26.08.2024 (announcement Web4)
+- Imagine dedicating 2 days each month solely to building social networks! 🤝 At Linkspreed, we’re making it happen!
+What features would you love to see in these communities?
+Let’s brainstorm together! 💬 #SocialNetworks #Web4 #CommunityFirst

 ### 25.08.2024 (announcement Web4)
 - Quick reminder!
 We're making great strides with our open-source platform, Web4 Lite.
 What features are YOU most excited about?
 Let us know! 💻✨ #Web4Lite #OpenSource #TechProgress